 Master logins: In 1Password, a typical login contains a set of credentials used to sign in to a Web site.
 Find out how to create logins, sort them, search them, tag them, and more.
 You’ll especially find help with editing logins.
 For example, if you change a site’s password from

 eatsevendragonsforlunchatyahoo, you’ll want to incorporate that into its login.
-Or, use 1Password’s password generator to create complex passwords, like
+Or, use 1Password’s password generator to create highly secure random passwords, like

 Understand password security: Get guidance on what makes for a good password, and read Joe’s important Password Dos and Don’ts.
-An advanced topic later in the ebook covers how to perform a security audit in order to improve poor passwords quickly.
-(For Joe's full advice on passwords, read Take Control of Your Passwords.)
+A special topic covers how to perform a security audit in order to improve poor passwords quickly.

-Go beyond Web logins: For a lot of people, a primary point of 1Password is to speed the process of signing in to Web sites.
-But 1Password can do much more.
-Learn about storing and autofilling contact information (for more than one identity, even), along with your credit card number and security code.
-You’ll also find advice on storing passwords for password-protected files and encrypted disk images, plus ideas for keeping track of confidential files, private diary entries, scans of important cards or documents, and more.
+Go beyond Web logins: A primary point of 1Password is to speed up Web logins, but 1Password can also store and autofill contact information (for more than one identity, even), along with credit card information.
+You’ll also find advice on storing passwords for password-protected files and encrypted disk images, plus ideas for keeping track of confidential files, scans of important cards or documents, and more.